mvallim/live-custom-ubuntu-from-scratch/README.md

-# Create live custom Ubuntu from scratch
+# How to create custom Ubuntu live from scratch

 ## Prerequisites (GNU/Linux Debian/Ubuntu)